 Texas became the 28th state to join the Union on December 29, 1845.
-Texas' first two senators, Samuel Houston and Thomas Rusk, took office on February 21, 1846.
-Texas' longest-serving senators include Morris Sheppard (1913–1941) and Tom Connally (1929–1953).
-Among those who rose to leadership positions are Thomas Rusk, who served as the Senate's president pro tempore, and Lyndon Johnson, who became Democratic floor leader.
-Three Texans served as vice president and therefore as the Senate's constitutional president or presiding officer—John Nance Garner, Lyndon Johnson, and George H. W. Bush.
+Texas's first two senators, Samuel Houston and Thomas Rusk, took office on February 21, 1846.
+Texas's longest-serving senators include Morris Sheppard (1913–1941) and Tom Connally (1929–1953).
+Among those who rose to leadership positions are Thomas Rusk, who served as the Senate's president pro tempore; Lyndon Johnson, who became Democratic floor leader; Kay Bailey Hutchison, who served as Republican Conference vice chair and Policy Committee chair; and John Cornyn, who served as Republican Conference vice chair, Campaign Committee chair, and Republican whip.
+Three Texans served as vice president and therefore as the Senate's constitutional president or presiding officer—John Nance Garner, Lyndon Johnson, and George Bush.